Hybodus: Paleobiology

 Hybodus is thought to have been an active predator which was capable of consuming swiftly moving prey, probably predominantly cephalopods and, to a lesser extent, fish.
 Based on fossilized stomach contents, it has been proposed that Hybodus was a more active hunter than its close relatives like Asteracanthus, which likely fed on benthic prey.
 A preserved specimen of Hybodus hauffianus has been found with over 100 belemnite (a type of extinct squid-like cephalopod) rostra (hard mineralized internal elements) in its stomach, which may have resulted in its death.
-Hybodus varied dentition would have allowed it to opportunistically exploit a variety of food sources; sharper teeth would have been used to catch slippery prey, while flatter teeth probably helped them crush shelled animals.
+Hybodus varied dentition would have allowed it to opportunistically exploit a variety of food sources; sharper teeth would have been used to catch slippery prey (such as fish), while flatter teeth probably helped them crush shelled animals (such as snails, sea urchins, crustaceans, and shellfish).
 The large spines on the first and second dorsal fins were likely defensive structures intended to protect against attacks from Hybodus' own predators.